saltedlolly/digibyte-seeder/README.md

 ### Firewall

-Be sure to check that port 53 is open on any external firewalls as well.
+Be sure to check that port 53 is open on any external firewalls.

 If your system firewall is enabled, make sure you have opened port 53: